You can use the

 You can reuse the batch file to set up other topologies.

-The next step will be to configure the attribute mappings using the dsconfig command.
+The next step is to configure the attribute mappings using the dsconfig command.